dreamedrainbow/BoVW/README.md

 # image-classifier
-Classify images using logistic regression on bags of words.
+Classify images using logistic regression on bags of visual words.